Agnel-Wang/dev-z1-en.github.io/6-log/README.md

 + 2022.8.15

-    1. Add end effector configuration information in the config.xml.
+    1. Add end-effector configuration information in the config.xml.

 + 2022.8.12